 At the beginning, it’s better to have a product that a small number of users love than a product that many users merely like.

 Listen carefully to your early customers.
-What do they love?
-What frustrates them?
-What features are they missing?

 You don’t need to implement every piece of feedback, but you should pay close attention to recurring issues or requests.
 If several customers point out the same flaw, fix it.
 If they’re asking for a feature that you hadn’t considered, consider building it.